 Around this time, I started exploring a product idea around a set of recurring problems I had experienced while building CloudFire.
 I witnessed others face the same problems in the workshops I taught.
 There seemed to be something here that prompted me to do a customer discovery cycle.
 To date, I have interviewed over 50 companies and have decided to move forward on USERcycle.
 Because it is quite different from my existing business, it was cleanest to pursue this as a new company for several reasons.

 The service is still active, and I am currently entertaining one of two alternatives — finding the right person to drive the product forward or selling the business.
 The second is currently more likely.

 What is USERcycle?

 I announced USERcycle over a month ago.
 My first attempt to describe it was as a “Highrise (CRM) for web apps.”
 That description didn’t survive the first round of customer interviews (which is what they are for).

 USERcycle is built around solving a set of problems when moving users through a product’s adoption lifecycle.
 It is a synthesis of my work with Lean Startups, Kathy Sierra’s work on Creating Passionate Users, Josh Porter’s work on the Usage Lifecycle, and many others.

-USERcycle is lifecycle marketing software that helps companies turn their users into passionate customers.
-It specifically lets you target your users in real-time based on how they behave with your product.
+USERcycle is a lifecycle marketing software that helps companies turn their users into passionate customers.
+It specifically lets you target your users in real time based on how they behave with your product.